sarahwalther/sarahmcalear.github.io/_about/resume.markdown

 - Wrote apps by applying principles of test-driven development using Jasmine and RSpec.
 - Created a travel app using Ruby on Rails, Materialize, and JavaScript.
 - Designed single-page-applications using JavaScript.
+- Made a music player app using JavaScript and Ruby on Rails while working closely in a team with a Product Manager, a User Experience Designer, and other developers.

 #### **Executive Assistant/Office Manager** *May 2009 – August 2012*